Kubernetes in GCP

 | 202 Responses | Returns Retry-After when GPU capacity is provisioning |

-The router runs as a Deployment with 2+ replicas for high availability.
+The gateway runs as a Deployment with 2+ replicas for high availability.

 Section titled “Worker Pools”Each GPU type runs as a separate StatefulSet with persistent storage for model caching.